Helping You with Your Insurance Complaint

 - Pay you within five business days after telling you that it will pay your claim.
 Surplus lines carriers must pay your claim within 20 business days after telling you that it will pay you.

-Prompt-payment laws do not apply to liability insurance claims against another person's insurance company or claims (called third-party claims) involving
+Prompt-payment laws don’t apply to liability insurance claims against another person's insurance company (called third-party claims) or claims involving

 - self-funded health plans